uwdb/PSLAQueries/ganglia/README.txt

 To install ganglia on an AWS cluster, do the following:

-1. Update list of workers in setup_ganglia_workers.sh with correct cluster name

-2. Copy ganglia folder to master node: starcluster put mycluster --node mycluster-master ./ganglia /root/
+1. Copy ganglia folder to master node: starcluster put mycluster --node mycluster-master ./ganglia /root/

-3. SSH to the master node:
+2. SSH to the master node:
       starcluster sshmaster mycluster

+3. Update list of workers in setup_ganglia_workers.sh with correct cluster name.
+	(Optional: also update the workers list in stop-ganglia.sh and restart-ganglia.sh)

 4. Replace {REPLACE_ME} in workerGangliaFiles/gmond.conf with IP
     address of cluster master.